2023-24 College Basketball Hot Seat: High-Major Coaches on the Hot Seat

 Greg Gard – Wisconsin

-Despite six wins in their final 17 regular-season games and an abrupt exit in the Big Ten Tournament, Gard’s support from athletics director Chris McIntosh never wavered.
-And now the Bo Ryan disciple will enter his ninth season as head coach.
+Despite only six wins in their final 17 regular-season games and an abrupt exit in the 2023 Big Ten Tournament, Gard’s support from athletics director Chris McIntosh never wavered after the 2022-23 season.

 Gard is only two years removed from a 25-win season and has been with the program since 2001.
-But the Badgers have only two NCAA Tournament wins since that buzzer-beating loss to Florida seven years ago.
+But the Badgers have only two NCAA Tournament wins since the buzzer-beating loss to Florida seven years ago, lost to Michigan and Penn State, and will finish with fewer than 12 regular-season conference wins in back-to-back seasons for the first time in 18 years.

 Jerod Haase – Stanford